Israir: Developments since 2010

 Israir received the first of the two ATR 72 aircraft it had on order in early July 2011 to replace the ATR 42, with the second one expected to follow later that month.
 In 2014, the airline posted losses of 18.4 million shekel.
-On 25 May 2015, an Israir Airbus A320-200 has been seized by Portuguese authorities while in Lisbon over unpaid debts to Portuguese euroAtlantic Airways for a leasing contract in 2008.

-Also in May 2015, El Al confirmed to be in talks to merge its subsidiary Sun D'Or into Israir Airlines.
+On 25 May 2015, an Israir Airbus A320-200 has been seized by Portuguese authorities while in Lisbon over unpaid debts to Portuguese airline euroAtlantic Airways for a leasing contract in 2008.
+Also in May 2015, El Al confirmed it was in talks to merge its subsidiary Sun D'Or into Israir.
 While Sun D'Or would be dissolved, El Al would gain shares in Israir instead.

 In October 2020, it was announced that the company is being auctioned off, the bids need to be submitted by November 8.
 On October 4, the first bid was submitted by Rami Levy and Shalom Haim through BGI Investments.
 On October 13, Dubai-based NY Koen Group, headed by Naum Koen, has announced its intention to participate in the auction.

 Destinations

+Codeshare partners

+Israir has codeshare agreements with the following airlines: